ProgNuha/crawling-products/README.md

-# crawling-quotes
+# crawling-products
-A simple practice python web crawling using scrapy
+Crawling products at e-commerce using scrapy

 # Scrapy
 Scrapy is a free and open-source web-crawling framework written in Python